dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 demo://krebshaus.auth0.com/android/com.auth0.samples.kotlinapp/callback
 ```

-Of course, `krebshaus.auth0.com` domain in this URL must be changed accordingly to our domain on Auth0.
+Of course, `krebshaus.auth0.com` domain in this URL must be changed accordingly to your domain on Auth0.

 Second, we have to change the *Client Type* to *Native* to enable [PKCE](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant-pkce).

-Running our app now will show the list of to do items, and above it the login button saying *Please, Identify Yourself.*.
+Running our app now will show the list of to-do items, and above it the login button saying *Please, Identify Yourself.*.
 If we click it, we will see the default sign-in & sign-up screen of Auth0.

 ![Auth0 authentication screen](https://cdn.auth0.com/blog/kotlin-android/auth0-authentication-sm.png)

 ### Using Access Tokens to Interact with the Backend

 We have successfully integrated our Kotlin app with Auth0 and managed to get an `access_token` back from it.
 We will now focus on using this token to communicate with the backend.
-We will start by adding an `EditText` and another `Button` on the layout of the `MainActivity`, and then we will use both of them to add new items to the to do list.
+We will start by adding an `EditText` and another `Button` on the layout of the `MainActivity`, and then we will use both of them to add new items to the to-do list.
 To add these elements in our layout, let's open the `activity_main.xml` file and insert them as the first children of the `LinearLayout` element:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>